 It’s doubtful that you’re getting enough excess energy intake, just from protein.

-Which is another reason increasing protein intake is so effective for fat loss (among other reasons).
+This is another reason increasing protein intake is so effective for fat loss (among other reasons).

 I’m a fan of the Cunningham equation for more accuracy but it’s still only an estimate.